manishsuwal/willingness/readme.txt

 1.1

 * Bug Fix: Solve responsive issue for content below 1060px.
-Content was unreadable in screen below 1060px belause of narrow width.
+Content was unreadable in screen below 1060px because of narrow width.

 1.0.6